How we build

 Persona refresh + self-audit

-Personas updated from the last 20 conversations.
-Old ones retired with notes.
+Personas updated from accumulated signal in the prior quarter.
 Plus a public self-audit of the product against the HCD framework — including what we got wrong.
+Published openly.

 Customer council

-3-5 of our most engaged customers meet with us for 60 minutes.
-They tell us what's working, what isn't, what we're missing.
-They get $100 in credit + decision-influence.
-They are not focus-group fodder; they are co-designers.
+When there's a critical mass of engaged customers, 3-5 of them meet with us for 60 minutes.
+They tell us what's working, what isn't, what we're missing. $100 in credit + decision-influence.
+Not focus-group fodder; co-designers.
+We haven't held one yet — that's honest.

 The artifacts we publish